martoriro/culqi2-node/README.md

 * getEvents()

 For more info about method attributes visit <a href="https://www.culqi.com/api/">Culqi API Docs</a>.
 You could also see the tests on `test` folder.

+*Token creation via API is not recommended and requires previous approval by Culqi, as noted <a href="https://www.culqi.com/api/#/tokens">here</a>.

 ### Tests